matryer/xbar/README.md

   * `date.1m.sh` would refresh every minute.

-Most plugins will come with a default, but you can change it to anything you like:
+Most plugins will come with a default(1m), but you can change it to anything you like:

   * 10s - ten seconds
   * 1m - one minute